MathieuConstant/lgtools/README.md

 ## How to use the tool

-You need to download the JSAP-2.1 library.
+You first need to download the JSAP-2.1 library.

 For both training and parsing, the tool requires a conll file as input.
 It is necessary to have the 7th and 9th columns (HEAD) identical and 8th and 10th columns (LABEL) identical as well.